otthe/github-previewer/README.md

 5. The extension should now be installed and active.

 ## Usage
-1. Navigate to any GitHub repository containing HTML or CSS files.
+1. Navigate to any GitHub repository containing HTML and CSS files.
-2. You will see a < Preview > button next to HTML and CSS files.
+2. You will see a < Preview > button next to HTML files.
 3. Click the < Preview > button to open a new tab with the rendered content.
 4. Use the popup toggle to enable or disable the preview functionality.